 A “White elephant” is defined as a possession that is useless or troublesome.
 Why don’t we stop encouraging that and have GOOD gift exchanges?
 Come on – you see what the coveted gifts are every year.
 Why are we not all bringing those things and everybody goes home happy?
 How about don’t shop at Spencer’s for a gift?
 How about not having a full page of rules and instructions on how to play?
 How about just bringing:

 - Scratch-off instant lottery tickets

-- Whatever is a coveted food item in your area: box of Krispy Kreme, bottle of Frank’s Red Hot sauce, Biscoff cookie butter, etc…
+- Whatever is a coveted food item in your area: a box of Krispy Kreme, a bottle of Frank’s Red Hot sauce, Biscoff cookie butter, etc…

 WAIT you say – What about that person who is a recovering alcoholic, has a lot of food allergies and thinks gambling is a sin?
 They can swap out their gift for that George of the Jungle tape we’ll be keeping in the back for just such an emergency.
 Or that coffee mug filled with generic hard candies wrapped in red and green foil, because I’m sure you need another coffee mug.
 Hint: NO ONE NEEDS ANOTHER COFFEE MUG.

 Please, please, people who get the unenviable task of putting together their office holiday party, set some gift exchange ground rules to make it suck less.
 I know there will always be that one asshole who insists they need to carry on the tradition of passing off that Yanni cassette to some poor celebrant who was hoping for a Godiva bar, and that’s not your fault.
 At least you tried and I for one appreciate it.